surfinky/ng-contenteditable/README.md

 ##Requirements##

-A browser that supports contenteditable and HTML5 drag and drop specification is required.
+A browser that supports the contenteditable attribute and ideally, also supports HTML5 drag and drop specification is required.

 Tested working with latest versions of Chrome.